vatesfr/xen-orchestra/packages/xo-server/docs/vm-sync-hook.md

 The feature is opt-in via a tag on the VM: `xo:notify-on-snapshot`.

-By default, it will be an HTTP request on the port `1727`, on the first IP address reported by the VM.
+By default, it will be an HTTPS request on the port `1727`, on the first IP address reported by the VM.

 If the _VM Tools_ (i.e. management agent) are not installed on the VM or if you which to use another URL, you can specify this in the tag: `xo:notify-on-snapshot=<URL>`.